Hallucination Goggles

 1. Light Source

-Red lighting is used in every project I can find.
+Red light was used in every existing project I could find.
 The reasoning appears to be that human rods and cones are less sensitive to red light than other wavelengths, which helps the visual system “tune out” the uniform stimulus, inducing the Ganzfeld effect.
 Other monochromatic wavelengths should work, and it would be nice to be able to experiment in this way.
-To achieve this, we can use diffused RGB LEDs, which allow us to experiment with red, green, and blue in any combination we like.
+To achieve this, I used diffused RGB LEDs, which allows experimentation with red, green, and blue in any combination.

 2. Light Diffusion

-It seems that every successful attempt at inducing the Ganzfeld effect utilizes ping-pong balls to diffuse the light, so we will do the same.
-To maximize the field-of-view, we will use oversized ping-pong balls:
+Every successful Ganzfeld effect project I found utilized ping-pong balls to diffuse the light, so I did the same.
+To maximize the field-of-view, I used oversized ping-pong balls:

-By cutting out a slice of the ping-pong ball and inverting it, we can use the inner chamber to contain the RGB LED, and have the diffused light spread-out over as large a tear-shaped cross-section as possible:
+After cutting out a slice of the ping-pong ball and inverting it, I used the inner chamber to contain the RGB LED.
+This diffused the light and spread it out over as large a teardrop-shaped area as possible:

-The sharp edge of the ping-pong ball cutouts can be painful after extended use, but this can be eliminated by cutting the ends off a pair of swimming goggles:
+The sharp edge of the ping-pong ball cutouts were made more comfortable with gaskets cut from a pair of swimming goggles:

 3. Electronics

-For displaying information to the user, we will use the ubiquitous backlit 1602 (16 characters, 2 lines) LCD display:
+For displaying information to the user, I used the ubiquitous backlit 1602 (16 characters, 2 lines) LCD display:

-For user input, we will use a rotary encoder knob with push-button:
+For user input, I used a rotary encoder knob with push-button:

-For a microcontroller, we’ll go with the smallest Arduino clone - the Pro Micro (based on the ATmega32U4):
+For a microcontroller, I went with the smallest Arduino clone - the Pro Micro (based on the ATmega32U4):

-The circuit for our device is quite simple:
+The circuit for the device is quite simple:

-After some soldering we have our electronics together in a reasonably small volume:
+After some soldering I had the electronics assembled in a reasonably small volume:

 3.1 Enclosure

-A 3D-printed enclosure brings a professional feel to the device.
-We begin by modelling the electronics:
+I designed and printed a 3D-printable enclosure to bring a professional feel to the device.
+I began by modeling the electronics:

-We can then design an enclosure for a perfect fit:
+I then designed an enclosure for a perfect fit:

-The model is easily printed on an Ender 3:
+The model was easily printed on an Ender 3:

-We can now work on the software driving our goggles.
+I then moved on to the software driving the goggles.

 3.2 Interface